ehamiter/ipython-book/src/how.md

 ipython --version
 ```

-Output from shell commands is represented as in a color-inverted block:
+Output from shell commands is represented in a color-inverted block:
 <pre class="output">
 7.18.1
 </pre>